-A student placed on academic probation may appeal to the Academic Concerns Committee regarding his or her placement on probationary status.
+A student placed on academic probation may appeal to the Faculty Teaching and Learning committee regarding his or her placement on probationary status.
 This appeal must be written and received by the Registrar within 10 days of the student's receiving the letter of probation.
 The written appeal must include documentation of the extenuating circumstances that led to the poor academic performance as well as a detailed plan to address and remedy the student's past academic performance.